Wedding Registry: If We Could Do It All Over Again

 Even though we still use many of the items today, there are plenty of items that probably shouldn’t have ever been on our lists (looking at you martini glasses…).
 Before we get to the list of items we’d add to our “make-believe registry,” we’ve got some tips for those brides-to-be out there.

-Tips to Curate the Perfect Wedding Gift Registry
+Tips for The Perfect Wedding Gift Registry

 - Keep it Classic: Chances are your style at the very beginning of your marriage is not your “forever style”.
 From color to patterns and even what’s currently on-trend, your style is BOUND to change over the course of your marriage and it’s important to consider this when choosing registry items.
 (Heck, it’s only been 2-3 years and we already feel like our style has changed… give it another 10 years and we can’t even imagine how different it will be!).
 Choosing classic pieces instead of what’s on-trend at the time of your wedding will ensure that these classic pieces can always be used and loved.